webmandman/boxlang-ghcr-database/README.md

     - mariadb
     - derby
   4. Host url and port are found under Connectivity & Security in your database's settings page in AWS.
   5. The password setting value is set to `${env.DB_PASSWORD}`.
 Leave it as is.
-Boxlang will expand this to the environment variable you will next set in the next steps.
+Boxlang will expand this to the environment variable you will set in the next steps.
-  6. The username setting is the same as the name in step 1.5
+  6. The username setting is the same as the name in step 2.5

   ### 3. Create your first PostgreSQL database table using pgAdmin